Cristian López: Burgos and CFR Cluj

 On 17 July 2014, Cristian joined Burgos CF in the third tier, eventually helping his team to a mid-table finish.
 He received a straight red card on 11 October 2014 in a goalless draw at CD Guijuelo, for a 15th-minute high challenge on Juli Ferrer.

-Cristian moved abroad for the second time in June 2015, signing with Romanian Liga I team CFR Cluj.
+Cristian moved abroad for the second time in June 2015, signing with Romanian Liga I's CFR Cluj.
 He made his top-flight debut on 11 July, replacing Guima for the final 20 minutes of a 2–2 draw at FC Viitorul Constanța in the opening game of the season.
 A month later, he scored his first goal for the Feroviarii, the game's only at the Stadionul Dr. Constantin Rădulescu against FC Petrolul Ploiești, four minutes after coming on for Leo Beleck.

 On 31 August 2015, Cristian recorded a hat-trick in a 3–1 home win over FC Botoșani.
 The following 17 May, in the final of the Cupa României, he came on at half-time for Tomislav Gomelt and headed a last-minute equaliser as CFR came from behind to draw 2–2 against FC Dinamo București before winning in a penalty shootout.

 Lens

 Cristian switched countries again on 31 August 2016, when he joined Ligue 2 club RC Lens on a one-year deal with the option for a second.
 He made his debut nine days later, replacing Kévin Fortuné for the final ten minutes of a 1–1 home draw with FC Bourg-Pérronas, and scored his first goal on 20 September in a 4–2 victory over US Orléans also at the Stade Bollaert-Delelis.
-The team finished in fourth, one point off promotion, and he was joint-third amongst scorers with 16 goals.
+The team finished fourth, one point off promotion, and he was joint-third amongst scorers with 16 goals.

 Cristian scored eight times in the first half of the 2017–18 season.
 He then embarked on a drought which lasted until the final two fixtures against Tours FC and AJ Auxerre, and fans petitioned for him to be given a new contract.